Cricket: Controversy erupts over debatable DRS decision in Black Caps v India Twenty20 clash

 Controversy has erupted in the second Twenty20 between the Black Caps and India tonight, with a debatable dismissal from the decision review system causing chaos.

 The DRS drama came after Daryl Mitchell was given out lbw to spinner Krunal Pandya.
-Mitchell quickly reviewed after consulation with captain Kane Williamson, indicating that he felt he had hit the ball.
+Mitchell quickly reviewed after consultation with captain Kane Williamson, indicating that he felt he had hit the ball.

 That was what the review seemed to show as well, with the "Hotspot" technology showing a mark on Mitchell's bat.
 There was no such mark when the ball passed the bat on "Snicko", indicating the hotspot could have been from bat hitting pad, but replays also seemed to show a faint inside edge.